rajeshrinet/pygl/README.md

 ## About
 [PyGL](https://github.com/rajeshrinet/pygl) is a numerical library for simulations of field theories in Python.
 GL corresponds to the [Ginzburg–Landau theory](https://en.wikipedia.org/wiki/Ginzburg%E2%80%93Landau_theory).
 The library constructs differentiation matrices using finite-difference and spectral methods.
-It also allows to compute fluid flow on a two-dimensional and three-dimensional grid by solve the Stokes equation using a spectral method.
-The library currently offers support for doing field theoretical simulation and a direct numerical simulation of the Stokes equation (implementation for non-zero Reynolds number is planned) in both two and three space dimensions.
+The library also allows to compute fluid flow on a 2D or 3D grid from the solution of the Stokes equation using a spectral solver.

-## News
-* Our paper has been highlighted in the Journal Club for Condensed Matter Physics with a [commentary](https://doi.org/10.36471/JCCM_March_2020_01).

 ## Installation
 Clone (or download) the repository and use a terminal to install using